linode/apl-docs/docs/apps/argocd.md

 Argo CD is configured to use the SSO provided by keycloak, and maps APL groups to Argo CD roles:

-- Group `otomi-admin` is made super admin within Argo CD.
+- Group `otomi-admin` is made super admin within Argo CD

-- Group team-admin has access to, and is admin of all team projects.
+- Group team-admin has access to, and is admin of all team projects

-- Team members are only allowed access to, and administer their own projects.
+- Team members are only allowed access to, and administer their own projects

 Teams will be be automatically given a git repository in Gitea named `team-$teamId-argocd`, and Argo CD is automatically configured to access the repository and sync.
 All that is left to do is Teams is to fill their repository with intended state and commit.